Marie Antoinette (2006) Marie Antoinette (1755-1793)

 In my book Bio-PIcs: a life in pictures I wrote about four films that examined the lives of three Queens which exemplified the ever-present ideas of pitting private and public personas against one another.
 An Asian director’s take on English history with Shekhar Kapur's pair of films about Elizabeth I starring the Australian actress, Cate Blanchett, American director Sofia Coppola’s version of French history in Marie Antoinette with Kirsten Dunst and Stephen Frears/Peter Morgan's look at the reign of Elizabeth II through an extraordinary week in in her life.

-On the anniversary of her execution on 16 October 1793, here are some extracts from about Marie Antoinette from Bio-PIcs: a life in pictures.
+On the anniversary of her execution on 16 October 1793, here are some extracts from about Marie Antoinette from my book, Bio-PIcs: a life in pictures.

 Marie Antoinette (2006)